 Mauna Kea Hawaii, USA Travel Guide

 A Dormant volcano on the island of hawaii's summit experiences an alpine environment, regardless of the season at sea level.
 Layering your clothing is a requirement for staying warm and comfortable.
-The weather cools down rapidly, and strong winds are a continuous factor.
+Temperatures drop rapidly, and powerful winds are a continuous factor.

 Protecting extremities from the low temperatures is important.
 Body heat loss is significant through the head, and hands and feet are vulnerable to freezing temperatures.